Team Collaboration

 # Team member loads from shared location

-$ bead develop /shared/dropbox/analysis_latest.zip
+$ bead edit /shared/dropbox/analysis_latest.zip

 Network Storage